HomeDev GuideAPI Reference

 .Filter(x => x.Author.Name.Match("Winston Churchill"));

 One might wonder what happens if the Author property is null.
-Contrary to LINQ, no exception is thrown.
+It does not throw an exception, contrary to LINQ.
 The filter does not match.

 Complex object collections